malden-feuerstein/contracts/README.md

 - Test: How does the kelly bet sizing work with many assets in the investment manager, all of them qualifying for purchases?
 - Make sure the last investor to redeem can get everything out
 - Rather than an ERC20, make the token an ANT and wrap it as an ARC-20.
 See [here](https://medium.com/avalancheavax/apricot-phase-five-p-c-atomic-transfers-atomic-transaction-batching-and-c-chain-fee-algorithm-912507489ecd) and [here](https://docs.avax.network/build/references/coreth-arc20s).
 This will allow the token to be used on the X, P, and other chains.
+- Test: Someone externally sending to the contract one of the cash or investment assets, thereby throwing the percentages off balance.

 ### Main Net Launch TODO
 - Make sure you get your events right, they're currently under-defined and under-called